 Wireframes or depictions of facet arrangements (such as Fig. 4-02) are from scans of real gems so as to illustrate the certain aspects of gem cutting.

-In the previous installment of this series, we spoke about the many decisions and tradeoffs a cutter makes in order to bring out the most value in a colored gemstone.
-These choices can be about maximizing for weight or clarity or, more often than not, about maximizing for the king of all value factors: color.
-This chapter continues the exploration into gem color and value and digs deeper into the cutter’s decisions.
+In the previous installment of this series, we spoke about the many decisions and tradeoffs a cutter makes in order to bring out the most value in a coloured gemstone.
+These choices can be about maximising for weight or clarity or, more often than not, about maximising for the king of all value factors: colour.
+This chapter continues the exploration into gem colour and value and digs deeper into the cutter’s decisions.

-Sapphires are well known for their color zoning, which presents some challenges to the cutter (see Fig. 4-03).
-Many of the green sapphires from Australia and Thailand, when viewed under magnification, show that the green color is actually a function of blue and yellow color zoning.
-Some of these sapphires display interesting blue-green color zoning that is visible to the naked eye, and less expensive parti-colored sapphires (showing different colors, such as blue and orange, green and blue, etc.) have sold well in some markets.
+Sapphires are well known for their colour zoning, which presents some challenges to the cutter (see Fig. 4-03).
+Many of the green sapphires from Australia and Thailand, when viewed under magnification, show that the green colour is actually a function of blue and yellow colour zoning.
+Some of these sapphires display interesting blue-green colour zoning that is visible to the naked eye, and less expensive parti-coloured sapphires (showing different colours, such as blue and orange, green and blue, etc.) have sold well in some markets.

-It is important to remember that many natural gems will exhibit some degree of color zoning, which is often an indicator of their natural origin.
-There are a few gemstones that are valued specifically because of their distinctive color zoning.
-Both ametrine (see Fig. 4-04) and some multicolored tourmaline (see Fig. 4-05) display well-defined zones of color.
-Ametrine combines amethyst and citrine in the same crystal, and the color zoning is due to differing oxidation states of iron within the crystal.
+It is important to remember that many natural gems will exhibit some degree of colour zoning, which is often an indicator of their natural origin.
+There are a few gemstones that are valued specifically because of their distinctive colour zoning.
+Both ametrine (see Fig. 4-04) and some multicoloured tourmaline (see Fig. 4-05) display well-defined zones of colour.
+Ametrine combines amethyst and citrine in the same crystal, and the colour zoning is due to differing oxidation states of iron within the crystal.
 The cause is believed to be temperature differences across the crystal during its formation.
-A gem with the color zoning that creates interesting patterns of contrast has higher demand in the market as opposed to the gem with blended colors.
-In these cases color zoning is intentionally displayed face-up.
+A gem with the colour zoning that creates interesting patterns of contrast has higher demand in the market as opposed to the gem with blended colours.
+In these cases colour zoning is intentionally displayed face-up.

 There are two types of doubly refractive gems.
 In a uniaxial gem, there is a direction that behaves like it is singly refractive (light entering that direction is not broken into two beams) called the optic axis.
 Biaxial gems have two directions that act as an optic axis.
 The cutter should try to take this into consideration.
 As a general rule, the table of a doubly refractive gem should be cut exactly at right angles to its optic axis.
 There are notable exceptions to this and for a better understanding, read Richard Hughes’ article on pleochroism.
 A gem that is singly refractive, such as garnet or spinel, can be oriented in any direction when cutting.

-When light is split into two rays (doubly refractive), those two rays may emerge as different colors or, in two shades and intensities of the same color.
-Different parts of the spectrum are absorbed in the different directions causing the apparent difference in color.
+When light is split into two rays (doubly refractive), those two rays may emerge as different colours or, in two shades and intensities of the same colour.
+Different parts of the spectrum are absorbed in the different directions causing the apparent difference in colour.
 Examples of gems showing strong pleochroism are andalusite, corundum, spodumene, tourmaline, and tanzanite.
-Here the cutter needs to pay close attention to cut the gem so that it faces up with the best color.
-They can lower the potential value by introducing weak or less desirable colors.
+Here the cutter needs to pay close attention to cut the gem so that it faces up with the best colour.
+They can lower the potential value by introducing weak or less desirable colours.

-This cross-section of a sapphire crystal (see Fig. 4-06) shows common color zoning and the optic axis.
-Colors seen at right angles to the optic axis are frequently a different intensity or of a different hue.
+This cross-section of a sapphire crystal (see Fig. 4-06) shows common colour zoning and the optic axis.
+Colours seen at right angles to the optic axis are frequently a different intensity or of a different hue.
 This is particularly true for sapphire, aquamarine, and tourmaline.
-Other times, mixing the colors in the face-up position is attractive, such as with tanzanite.
-If a block of tanzanite was cut with faces perpendicular to the optical axis (see Fig. 4-07), each face would show a different color.
-Sometimes when tanzanite is cut the rough can be oriented so that when the colors mix, the face-up appearance can be improved as different colors blend so that we view them as one color.
+Other times, mixing the colours in the face-up position is attractive, such as with tanzanite.
+If a block of tanzanite was cut with faces perpendicular to the optical axis (see Fig. 4-07), each face would show a different colour.
+Sometimes when tanzanite is cut the rough can be oriented so that when the colours mix, the face-up appearance can be improved as different colours blend so that we view them as one colour.

-A CUTTER’S TRADEOFF: Cutters are often faced with a dilemma; weight retention or best color.
-The best color may lie in a direction of the piece of rough that will only allow recovering a couple of small gems, rather than cutting a large one but of weaker or less desirable color.
+A CUTTER’S TRADEOFF: Cutters are often faced with a dilemma; weight retention or best colour.
+The best colour may lie in a direction of the piece of rough that will only allow recovering a couple of small gems, rather than cutting a large one but of weaker or less desirable colour.
 The expected final weight and estimated selling price of the finished gems influences which direction is most profitable for the cutter.

 Green tourmaline sometimes has what cutters call a closed c-axis.
 This means that the optic axis absorbs all of the light entering the gem in that one direction and the result is a black opaque direction.
 In this case the cutter must cut at a right angle to the optical axis, even then the darkness will be reflected back into the gem.
 Figure 4-08 shows two tourmalines, the one on the left has a closed c-axis compared to the tourmaline on the right with an open c-axis.
 To mute the effect of the closed c-axis (on the left), most cutters would cut the end facets along the c-axis very steeply so that the black end is not reflected into the face-up position of the gem (not done in Fig. 4-08, which is why the ends are black).

-A CUTTER’S TRADEOFF: Cutters must decide if the pleochroic colors will be attractive or diminish the potential value of the finished gem.
+A CUTTER’S TRADEOFF: Cutters must decide if the pleochroic colours will be attractive or diminish the potential value of the finished gem.
 For some gems, that’s easy.
-For tanzanite, they often try to bring together the two opposing colors, whereas for tourmaline the two different colors can create a less attractive gem.
+For tanzanite, they often try to bring together the two opposing colours, whereas for tourmaline the two different colours can create a less attractive gem.

-A CUTTER’S TRADEOFF: A uniformly colored piece of rough yields gems of different color intensity as the sizes and proportions vary.
-For example, a gem cut from light colored rough is considered attractive if it reaches a certain size to produce enough color saturation.
-If the rough seems quite pale, a cutter might plan for one large, deep gem rather than several lightly colored, well-cut ones.
+A CUTTER’S TRADEOFF: A uniformly coloured piece of rough yields gems of different colour intensity as the sizes and proportions vary.
+For example, a gem cut from light coloured rough is considered attractive if it reaches a certain size to produce enough colour saturation.
+If the rough seems quite pale, a cutter might plan for one large, deep gem rather than several lightly coloured, well-cut ones.

-In Figure 4-10, there are four gems cut from material that is very evenly colored (only half the gem is shown because of space limitations).
+In Figure 4-10, there are four gems cut from material that is very evenly coloured (only half the gem is shown because of space limitations).
 The largest two gems are too dark (left).
-The third gem has good color saturation and the last gem is starting to become too light.
-To achieve the best range of color, this large piece of rough should be cut in a range of sizes around the third gem (7.5 mm), probably from 6 to 12 mm.
+The third gem has good colour saturation and the last gem is starting to become too light.
+To achieve the best range of colour, this large piece of rough should be cut in a range of sizes around the third gem (7.5 mm), probably from 6 to 12 mm.

-Face-up color is dependent upon a number of things, including orientation to mute the effects of pleochroism and orientation of common color zoning.
-The gem also has to have the right amount of color saturation.
-Increasing the gem’s size can increase the color saturation, both of which are dependent upon the features of the rough.
+Face-up colour is dependent upon a number of things, including orientation to mute the effects of pleochroism and orientation of common colour zoning.
+The gem also has to have the right amount of colour saturation.
+Increasing the gem’s size can increase the colour saturation, both of which are dependent upon the features of the rough.

 Al Gilbertson is the Project Manager, Cut Research at the Gemological Institute of America Laboratory Carlsbad.
 Prior to joining GIA, Gilbertson served on the the American Gem Society (AGS) Cut Task Force, where he made significant contributions, including developing a patent which was acquired by AGS as the foundation of their ASET technology for cut grading.
 Hired by GIA in 2000, he became part of the research team that created the GIA cut grading system for round brilliant diamonds.
 Gilbertson is also the author of American Cut—The First 100 Years.

-Thanks to Wayne Emery (The Gemcutter), Brooke Goedert (Sr. Research Data Specialist, GIA Carlsbad), Josh Hall (Vice President of Pala International, Inc.), Dalan Hargrave (Gemstarz), Richard Hughes (Lotus Gemology), Stephen Kotlowski (Uniquely K Custom Gems), Andy Lucas (Manager, Field Gemology-Education, Content Strategy-Gemology, GIA Carlsbad), and Nathan Renfro (Analytical Manager, Identification, GIA Carlsbad) for reviewing this article and providing valuable input.
+Thanks to Wayne Emery (The Gemcutter), Brooke Goedert (Sr. Research Data Specialist, GIA Carlsbad), Josh Hall (Vice President of Pala International, Inc.), Dalan Hargrave (Gemstarz), Richard Hughes (Lotus Gemology), Stephen Kotlowski (Uniquely K Custom Gems), Andy Lucas (Manager, Field Gemmology-Education, Content Strategy-Gemmology, GIA Carlsbad), and Nathan Renfro (Analytical Manager, Identification, GIA Carlsbad) for reviewing this article and providing valuable input.